PetTutor/PetTutor-SDK-Demos/README.md

 The process is simple: 1) Build an accessory, 2) Include the code to trigger the feeder, 3) Use the Pet Tutor app to connect your accessory to the Feeder device.

-You can also submt your .hex file to us at: tech@smartanimaltraining.com and we will post it on our mini-app store for free.
+You can also submt your .hex file to us at: tech [at] smartanimaltraining  com and we will post it on our mini-app store for free.
 This allows other Makers to use your ardunio apps.

 # Triggering a Feed Cycle from the Arduino: